Liu Mingfu

 Liu advocates that China's pursuing a "military rise" will allow it to rival and then surpass America's role as a source of global order, in an Olympic-style competition between civilizations.
+Liu has taken inspiration from Union tactics in the American Civil War in a potential war of unification with Taiwan.

+Along with co-author Wang Zhongyuan, Liu's book Xi Jinping sixiang (literally, Xi Jinping Thought) was the first public usage of that formulation.

 Published books

 Liu has published 13 works, and there are 212 library holdings.